digitalheir/java-probabilistic-earley-parser/README.md

 }
 ```

+Most internal parsing stuff is available through he public API, should you need a slightly different parser than usual.

 ## Some notes on implementation
 The probability of a parse is defined as the product of the probalities all the applied rules.
 Usually,